 "PG&E City Gate" means the interconnection point of PG&E’s backbone transmission system and PG&E’s local transmission system.

-"PG&E Gas Accord" means the result ongoing restructuring negotiations between PG&E, its shippers, and the California Public Utility Commission (?) concerning PG&E’s intrastate transporation services.
+"PG&E Gas Accord" means the result of ongoing restructuring negotiations between PG&E, its shippers, and the CPUC concerning PG&E’s intrastate transporation services.

+"Prime Rate" means the rate of interest announced as the "Prime Rate" from time to time for commercial loans by Citibank, N.A. as established by the administrative body of such bank charged with establishing such rate, as same may change from time to time.

 "Representatives" shall have the meaning assigned to such term in Section 14.3.

-"Second Year Termination Expense" means an amount equal to (the aggregate amount of Customer’s Load for two (2) years, multiplied by $0.08 per MMBtu), minus the total amount of Volumetric Fees paid by Customer to ENA, up to the date of termination, during the second year of the Term.
+"Second Year Termination Expense" means an amount equal to (the aggregate amount of Palo Alto’s Load for two (2) years, multiplied by $0.08 per MMBtu), minus the total amount of Volumetric Fees paid by Palo Alto to ENA, up to the date of termination, during the second year of the Term.

 "Term" shall have the meaning assigned to such term in Section 5.1.

-"Third Party Contract" shall mean those certain Gas purchase agreements in effect from time to time between third party Gas suppliers and Customer for the firm supply of Gas.
+"Third Party Contract" shall mean those certain Gas purchase agreements in currently in effect between third party Gas suppliers attached hereto as Schedule 2 and those certain Gas purchase Agreements entered into from time to time between third party Gas suppliers and Palo Alto for the firm supply of Gas.

-"Third Year Termination Expense" means an amount equal to (the aggregate amount of Customer’s Load for one (1) year, multiplied by $0.08 per MMBtu), minus the total amount of Volumetric Fees paid by Customer to ENA, up to the date of termination, during the third year of the Term.
+"Third Year Termination Expense" means an amount equal to (the aggregate amount of Palo Alto’s Load for one (1) year, multiplied by $0.08 per MMBtu), minus the total amount of Volumetric Fees paid by Palo Alto to ENA, up to the date of termination, during the third year of the Term.

 "Volumetric Fees" shall have the meaning set forth in Section 3.1.